FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Taylor Gese is FOTI’s UK Advocacy Lead.

-Prior to her current role, Taylor served as Senior Advisor to the Senior Vice President at the International Rescue Committee, and most recently spent two years as Chief of Staff for Technology at the Meliore Foundation, where she helped build and shape the foundation's tech and society programming from the ground up, while overseeing strategy, operations, campaigns, and team coordination.
+Prior to her current role, Taylor served as Senior Advisor to the Senior Vice President at the International Rescue Committee, and most recently spent two years as Chief of Staff for Technology at the Meliore Foundation, where she helped build and shape the foundation's tech and society programming from the ground up, overseeing strategy, operations, campaigns, and team coordination.

 Sherif